ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 | `storageKey` | The key used in the table that will be stored in player storage. |

 !!! tip "Hierarchy Lookup"
-    If you have a lot of perks, a better way instead of a large table, is to create a look list in the **Hierarchy**.
+    If you have a lot of perks, instead of creating a large table, you could create a look list in the **Hierarchy**.
 The list would contain an entry for each perk, along with the data (similar to each entry in the `PERKS` table).
+This will allow you to edit and update the list from the editor without needing to open the script.

 #### Create GetPerkData Function

-This function will loop through the `PERKS` table to find a perk that matches the `perk` parameter that is passed in.
+The `GetPerkData` will loop through the `PERKS` table to find a perk that matches the `perk` parameter that is passed in.

 ```lua
 local function GetPerkData(perk)